DirkNachbar/Docker/README.md

          ./buildDockerImage.sh -v 12.2.1.2

    - This extend the oracle/serverjdk image with several required RPM's for Oracle Forms & Reports and install an Oracle WebLogic Server Infrastructure 12.2.1.2.0
+   - **Resulting Image => oracle/fmw-infrastructure**

+3. Change to the subdirectory OracleFormsReports/dockerfiles
+   - Place the fmw_12.2.1.2.0_fr_linux64.bin file under OracleFormsReports/dockerfiles/12.2.1.2

+         ./buildDockerImage.sh

+   - This extend the oracle/fmw-infrastructure image with Oracle Forms & Reports 12.2.1.2.0 Software
+   - **Resulting Image => localhost/oracle/formsreports**

+4. Change to the subdirectory OracleFormsReports/sample
+   - Align the ../setenv.sh file with your personal settings